 IMDb offers several kinds of movie reviews and summaries that make it easy to discover popular foreign movies.

-Although these summaries are usually available in English, they provide the necessary information required in the film before viewing.
+Although these summaries are usually available in English, they provide the information required in the film before viewing.

 7 Proven ways to learn a language with Movies & TV-Shows

-Learning a foreign language can be quite overwhelming since you have to sit back for about two hours or more to grasp every conversation in the movie.
+Learning a foreign language can be overwhelming since you have to sit back for about two hours or more to grasp every conversation in the movie.

 The methods provided here will make the learning process less strenuous and focus more on the film’s language, as the plot alone can divert your attention.